Concert & Recital Planning

 - Please see the Concert Program section regarding all issues pertaining to concert programs.
 Start this early to avoid last minute scrambles that are stressful for you as well as us.

-- All recitals are recorded automatically.
+- All recitals in Ford, Hockett, and Nabenhauer are audio recorded.
 To obtain a copy of your recital, visit the recording services page and fill out the appropriate form.

 - All live sound (that is, amplification/playback) needs are handled by Recording Services.
 If you require some type of live sound support during your performance, you must fill out and submit the live sound support form a minimum of two weeks before your concert.
 Note: Using the AV/computer cart for sound will not send the sound to the house speakers without the involvement of recording services.
 If this is ok with you that’s fine, but for sound to go through the house speakers, you need to do a live sound request.